 If you log in later, you can choose My documents from the top menu and from there upload documents.

 I cannot find 'My documents' in the top menu - what do I do?

 If you can't find 'My documents' in the top menu, click on the three white stripes in the top left corner and you will find 'My documents' in the drop down menu.

 Do I have to upload all the documents by 1 December?

 You must upload the required documents, or an explanation of why you are not able to upload it, by 1 December.
-You must then upload the missing document as soon as possible and no later than 1 February.
+You may submit documents in the application portal after the deadline.
+However, we cannot guarantee that these documents will be assessed.